 All over $0

 The 21% rate is lower than individual rates at certain income levels.
-However, this doesn’t necessarily mean a SMLLC owner will save any tax with C corporation taxation.
-This is because of double taxation.
-With C corporation taxation, any direct payment of an LLC’s profits to the owner will be considered a dividend by the IRS.
+However, this doesn't necessarily mean an SMLLC owner will save any on taxes with C corporation taxation.
+The reason for this lack of savings is because of double taxation.
+With C corporation taxation, any direct payment of an LLC's profits to the owner will be considered a dividend by the IRS.
 A dividend is not a deductible business expense by an SMLLC taxed as a corporation.
-As a result, it is taxed twice—a phenomenon called “double taxation.”
-First, the LLC will pay corporate income tax on the profit at the 21% corporate rate on its own corporate return, and then the SMLLC owner will pay personal income tax on what he or she receives from the LLC at capital gains rates which can be as high as 20% (higher income taxpayers must also pay an additional 3.8% Medicare tax).
+As a result, it is taxed twice—a phenomenon called "double taxation."
+First, the LLC will pay corporate income tax on the profit at the 21% corporate rate on its own corporate return, and then the SMLLC owner will pay personal income tax on what he or she receives from the LLC at capital gains rates which can be as high as 20% (higher-income taxpayers must also pay an additional 3.8% Medicare tax).

-When the personal tax on dividends is added to the 21% C corporation income tax, the combined tax is often higher than the income tax a SMLLC owner taxed as a sole proprietor would pay at his or her individual rate on a like amount of income.
-This can be particularly true if the SMLLC owner would qualify for the pass-through deduction that went into effect in 2018.
+When the personal tax on dividends is added to the 21% C corporation income tax, the combined tax is often higher than the income tax an SMLLC owner taxed as a sole proprietor would pay at their individual rate on a similar amount of income.
+This case can be particularly true if the SMLLC owner would qualify for the pass-through deduction that went into effect in 2018.
 SMLLC owners who qualify can deduct up to 20% of their net business income from their income taxes with this deduction, effectively reducing their individual tax rate on their SMLLC income by 20%.
 The pass-through deduction is not available to SMLLCs that are taxed as C corporations.

-However, double taxation can be avoided by the SMLLC paying the owner salaries and bonus instead of dividends as described below.
+However, double taxation can be avoided by the SMLLC paying the owner salaries and bonuses instead of dividends as described below.

-Another advantage to being classified as an employee of your SMLLC is that it can provide you with tax-free employee benefits and deduct the expense.
+Another advantage to being classified as an employee of your SMLLC is that it can provide you with tax-free employee benefits and deduct that expense.
 This includes:

-Be aware, however, that if you are your SMLLC’s employee and pay yourself a salary, your SMLLC must follow the same tax rules as any other employer.
-This includes withholding payroll and income taxes from your pay, depositing the money with the IRS, and filing quarterly employer tax returns (Form 941); if your payroll due is less than $2,500 in a quarter you can deposit the money with your quarterly employment tax return instead of monthly.
+Be aware, however, that if you're your SMLLC's employee and pay yourself a salary, your SMLLC must follow the same tax rules as any other employer.
+This includes withholding payroll and income taxes from your pay, depositing the money with the IRS, and filing quarterly employer tax returns (IRS Form 941); if your payroll due is less than $2,500 in a quarter you can deposit the money with your quarterly employment tax return instead of monthly.
 Your SMLLC may also be required to pay state unemployment insurance taxes.